 And then I wrote a piece about my journey called “This is Depression”

 It's 3.00am and I'm struggling to sleep.

-I lie here in bed tossing and turning for a bit before deciding just to roll with it, heading downstairs and flicking the kettle on.
+So I lie here in bed and toss and turn for a bit before deciding just to roll with it, heading downstairs and flicking the kettle on.
 I'll make a cup of tea I think... a good cup of tea solves everything.

 I decide against some biscuits - I can probably do without the added sugar rush I'm guessing, and then I head into the living room where he's sat watching TV.
 He has a cup of tea in front of him...great minds and all that.

 "I can't sleep" he says, giving me a sheepish grin, as I slide in next to him on the sofa.